-Know the limits: Be aware of your pet's tolerance for cold weather, and adjust accordingly.
+Know the limits: Just like people, pets' cold tolerance can vary from pet to pet based on their coat, body fat stores, activity level, and health.
+Be aware of your pet's tolerance for cold weather, and adjust accordingly.
 You will probably need to shorten your dog's walks in very cold weather to protect you both from weather-associated health risks.